-- Studying surrounded by the stunning and inspiring scenery of the Lake District, which has inspired many of the UK's greatest writers
+- Study surrounded by the stunning and inspiring scenery of the Lake District, which has inspired many of the UK's greatest writers

-- Field trips to explore how the Lakes have influenced literature
+- Take part in field trips to explore how the Lakes have influenced literature

-- Small class sizes mean we can help you to personally develop and flourish throughout your studies
+- Benefit from small class sizes so we can help you to personally develop and flourish throughout your English Literature degree.

-- Being taught by literary experts and published writers
+- Be taught by literary experts and published writers

-- The opportunities to develop real-world projects relating to the contemporary cultural heritage industry
+- Have opportunities to develop real-world projects relating to the contemporary cultural heritage industry